Calvin Pickard: International play

 Following a second successful season as a backup with the Avalanche, Pickard was selected for his first international tournament for Canada at the 2016 World Championships in Russia.
 He played two round-robin games for Canada, winning both times, en route to a gold medal.

 Personal life

-Calvin was born in Moncton, New Brunswick and moved to Winnipeg, Manitoba when he was eight.
-Pickard's older brother, Chet, is also a professional goaltender, drafted by the Nashville Predators and currently playing with German club Grizzlys Wolfsburg in the Deutsche Eishockey Liga (DEL).
+Pickard was born in Moncton, New Brunswick to parents, Cathy and Dan.
+They later moved to Winnipeg, Manitoba when he was eight.
+His older brother, Chet, a first-round draft pick of the Nashville Predators in 2008, was also a professional goaltender and played with German Deutsche Eishockey Liga (DEL) clubs, the Iserlohn Roosters, Adler Mannheim and Grizzlys Wolfsburg.
+He also has a sister, Kelly.